Group rides are generally scheduled for mornings. Rides happen all year depending on the weather.

 Starting points vary from ride to ride all around the St. Louis area.
-They are in St. Louis County, St. Louis City, St. Charles County, and in the Illinois counties across the Mississippi River from St. Louis.
+They are in St. Louis County, St. Louis City, and all surrounding counties in Missouri and Illinois.

 With a few exceptions either way, group rides are between 20 and 50 miles in length.

-Group rides are also often scheduled for special events that may arise throughout the year.
+Group rides are often scheduled for special events that may arise throughout the year.

 Novice or experienced cyclists who are in sufficient physical condition to ride the specific ride they are attending.
 Contact the ride leader if you have concerns about the difficulty of the ride.